 “When the Swarm roamed in from the east,” he says.
 And then: “Come.
 I’ll take you to my daughter.”

 The citizens of Strathbury lie straggled about the city.
 The dead and dying are cold and clammy.
-You can discern bodies strewn about the town, limp as discarded tunics.
+I can discern bodies strewn about the town, limp as discarded tunics.
 Slumped over red-tainted troughs and mills and dead archers hanging from windows.

 “I promised her that I would get him.”
 He looks around, sadly.
 “Looks like we’ve angered the Lord Ath.”